CorpusBench

 As AI becomes more capable, agents should be able to act as a ‘drop-in digital worker’.
 Such a digital worker would be able to search the existing enterprise corpus to infer the right policies to follow, at least for use cases like customer service where historical outcomes are well documented.

-There are 100 tasks in CorpusBench, relying on a corpus of ~2,000 previous orders, ~500 emails and ~70 products.
-Each task must be solved without any policy guidance being provided, and the agent must deliver both the correct outcome and a rationale that demonstrates it was correct for the right reason.
+The checked-in release currently contains 186 tasks, backed by 2,281 orders, 562 historical email threads, and 67 products.
+Each task must be solved without any policy guidance being provided, and the agent must deliver both the correct outcome and a rationale that shows it was correct for the right reason.

 Leaderboard